AhmedMustafaEl-Zahaby/BLD-Django-Tasks/README.md

 and put up their albums for sale

 1. Create a personal repository on GitLab called `django-training`
-2. Add amr.bahaa@bld.ai as maintainers to your repository (Project Information => Members => Invite members)
-3. Create a Django project under the repository called `musicplatform`
+2. Create a Django project under the repository called `musicplatform`
-4. Create an app `artists`
+3. Create an app `artists`
-5. In `artists` Create an `Artist` model with the following fields (make the right assumptions)
+4. In `artists` Create an `Artist` model with the following fields (make the right assumptions)
    - Stage name
      - required
      - unique